bbauska/Coursera-Bootstrap/readme.md

 Now, let me introduce another NPM script here.

-Going to my package.json file, I\'m going to create a new scrip here name copyfonts.
+Going to my package.json file, I&apos;m going to create a new scrip here name copyfonts.

 This script is going to enable me to copy all the fonts files from my